Melbourne Symphony Orchestra

 - A trumpet showcase

 One of Australia’s leading young composers, Holly Harrison’s works have been performed across Australia, Asia, Europe and the USA.
-Here the MSO performs a world premiere work composed to showcase MSO Principal Trumpet Owen Morris.
+MSO performs Hellbent for trumpet and orchestra, a world premiere work composed to showcase MSO Principal Trumpet Owen Morris.
 Harrison is also the 2020-21 Composer in Residence at the Tasmanian Symphony Orchestra.

 Duration: approx. 60 minutes with no interval